 Gecina bucks light-volume trend in European equity markets

-* Caution ahead of Ukraine, EU election results (Updates with closing prices and no other changes to text)
+* Caution ahead of Ukraine, EU election results (Adds detail, quote, updates prices)

-EDINBURGH, May 23 (Reuters) - French real-estate firm Gecina bucked the trend of low volumes in European share trading on Friday, as investors generally steered clear of big bets before a long weekend in Britain and elections in Ukraine and across the European Union.
+EDINBURGH, May 23 (Reuters) - French real-estate firm Gecina bucked the trend of low volumes in European share trading on Friday, as investors were kept cautious by an uncertain political situation heading into a long weekend for UK equity traders.

-Gecina fell 1.3 percent in volumes nearly four times its 90-day average after a share placing worth roughly 1 percent of share capital.
+Gecina fell 1.8 percent in volume of twice its 90-day average after a share placing worth roughly 1 percent of share capital.

-The real-estate investment trust was one of the most heavily traded stock relative to its 90-day average on the FTSEurofirst 300, which saw trade across the index at a mere 75 percent of its average.
+The real-estate investment trust was the most heavily traded stock relative to its 90-day average on the FTSEurofirst 300 , which saw trade across the index at a mere 30 percent of its average.

-Britain's FTSE 100 mildly underperformed, down 0.1 percent, after its anti-EU UKIP party made strong gains in local elections.
+The EU's marathon parliamentary election, which ends on Sunday, only affected share prices marginally, traders said.
+Britain's FTSE 100 mildly underperformed, down 0.3 percent, after its anti-EU UKIP party made strong gains in local elections.

-Dutch blue-chips slightly outperformed after an exit poll for the EU elections indicated that the anti-Islam, eurosceptic Freedom Party had fallen well short of its goal of topping the poll in the Netherlands.
+Meanwhile, Dutch blue-chips slightly outperformed after a Dutch exit poll for the EU elections indicated that the anti-Islam, eurosceptic Freedom Party had fallen well short of its goal of topping the poll.

 "Volumes are very low at the moment going into Bank Holiday weekend.
 The results we have seen to date in the elections are not a huge surprise, and have not led to any change in my view on the markets," Neil Wilkinson, European equities fund manager at Royal London Asset Management, said.